 Born of a Virgin?

-According to Lincoln, ancient biographies were often least reliable in matters relating to their subjects’ childhood years, sometimes presented conflicting accounts of their subjects side-by-side.
+Lincoln notes that ancient biographies were often least reliable in matters relating to their subjects’ childhood years, sometimes presented conflicting accounts (natural and supernatural) of their subjects side-by-side.
 Luke’s Gospel is similar in these respects, and it would appear that Luke’s infancy narratives were designed to emulate pagan accounts that made unhistorical claims about a great person’s childhood.
-Indeed, according to Lincoln, Luke’s record of the circumstances of Jesus’ birth is unhistorical in a number of respects, but such a view conflicts with the Evangelist’s declared interest in factuality).
+Indeed, according to Lincoln, Luke’s record of the circumstances of Jesus’ birth is unhistorical in a number of respects (but, we must respond, such a view conflicts with the Evangelist’s declared interest in factuality; also, items such as the notorious census of Quirinius are not so problemmatic as is often supposed).

-The majority view in early Christianity was the Jesus was conceived by Joseph and Mary through normal sexual means.
-This view is reflected in Paul’s letters, Mark, the Johannine literature, and the Letter to the Hebrews.
+This view, writes Lincoln, is reflected in Paul’s letters, Mark, the Johannine literature, and the Letter to the Hebrews.
 References such as Mark 3:21-35, John 1:45, and Romans 1:3 tend to support this, according to Lincoln.
-However, even he concedes that they are by no means incompatible with belief in a virgin birth.
+However, he does concede that they are by no means incompatible with belief in a virgin birth.

 Lincoln wonders what sort of physiology, and what sort of miracle, would be required for a virginal conception to take place that was fully consistent with Jesus’ full humanity.
 Was the required Y chromosome miraculously transferred from Joseph to Mary?
 If so, why?
 And what would that say about sexual intercourse between a man and a woman?